 Irish Shrove Tuesday Pancakes with Lemon

-Irish Shrove Tuesday Pancakes are a delicious way to celebrate Shrove Tuesday.
-These crepe-like pancakes are folded into quarters and sprinkled with fresh lemon juice and confectioners’ sugar.
+Irish Shrove Tuesday Pancakes are a simple, time-honored way to celebrate the day before Lent begins.
+These thin, crepe-like pancakes are traditionally folded into quarters and finished with a squeeze of fresh lemon juice and a dusting of confectioners' sugar.

-Once forbidden during Lent, eggs, and fats were ingredients to dispose of by Ash Wednesday.
-On Tuesday, Irish bakers would make Shrove Tuesday Pancakes use up those forbidden ingredients and clear the pantry for the Lenten season.
+Once forbidden during Lent, eggs and fats were discarded by Ash Wednesday.
+On Tuesday, Irish bakers would make Shrove Tuesday Pancakes to use up these rich ingredients and clear the pantry in preparation for the Lenten season.

 Celebrating Shrove Tuesday like the Irish